benswift/benswift.github.io/teaching.md

 permalink: /teaching/
 ---

-{% asset images/pages/iot-2018-shao-kao.jpg alt="燒烤 in Beijing with the IoT@BIT study tour students" %}
+{% asset images/pages/iot-2018-shao-kao.jpg @pic alt="燒烤 in Beijing with the IoT@BIT study tour students" %}

 Computers are just so *useful* in all domains of human endeavour, and giving people the skills to do interesting things with them is really important work.
 I